-I intend to intensify my engagement on State Property in 2023 and initiate expert consultations to prepare the necessary legislation to resolve the state property issue.
-Even the prospect of such an initiative has been met with harsh reactions from political parties in Republika Srpska, particularly the Alliance of Independent Social Democrats (SNSD) and its coalition partners.
+I intend to intensify my engagement on State property in 2023 and initiate expert consultations to prepare the necessary legislation to resolve the State property issue.
+Even the prospect of such an initiative has been met with harsh reactions from political parties in the Republika Srpska, in particular the Alliance of Independent Social Democrats (SNSD) and its coalition partners.
 Their statements claim that “the issue of the property was resolved in the Dayton Peace Agreement” and “Republika Srpska property is untouchable.”
-One statement read, “Do not force our hand – if you insist on taking our property, we will take it outside Bosnia and Herzegovina….”
-On 16 March 2023, at a press conference, Dodik stated, “They won’t get the property.
+One statement read, “Do not force our hand – if you insist on taking our property, we will take it outside Bosnia and Herzegovina….”.
+On 16 March 2023, at a press conference, Mr. Dodik stated, “They won’t get the property.
 If the High Representative would make some property law at the level of Bosnia and Herzegovina, he would immediately seal the decision on the secession of Republika Srpska.
 A session of the Republika Srpska National Assembly would take place that very instant, and I would propose a decision to leave Bosnia and Herzegovina.”

 Completion of the Brčko Final Award

-In this reporting period, the Brčko District Institutions’ focus remained on reforms promoting fiscal discipline and transparency in spending public resources, infrastructure development, and economic growth.
-Brčko District also aimed to strengthen the accountability of public companies, anti-corruption measures, and launch public administration reform.
+In this reporting period, the focus of the institutions of Brčko District remained on reforms promoting fiscal discipline and transparency in spending public resources, infrastructure development and economic growth.
+Brčko District also aimed to strengthen the accountability of public companies and anti-corruption measures and launch public administration reform.

 In the Brčko District Assembly, a new bloc of political parties representing the Bosniak people was formed, resembling the new political coalition at the Federation level.
-After two weeks of negotiations, a new ruling coalition emerged, which included The Union for a Better Future of BiH (SBB) and the People and Justice Party (NiP) and pushed the Party of Democratic Action (SDA) into opposition.
-SDA, which has the largest number of seats in the Assembly, nominated the mayor following the 2020 Local Elections.
+After two weeks of negotiations, a new ruling coalition emerged, which included The Union for a Better Future of Bosnia and Herzegovina (SBB) and the People and Justice Party ( Narod i Pravda) and pushed the Party of Democratic Action (SDA) into opposition.
+SDA, which has the largest number of seats in the Assembly, nominated the mayor following the 2020 local elections.
 The District Assembly dismissed the mayor and elected the new mayor from the Party for Bosnia and Herzegovina (SBiH), consistent with the newly formed coalition.

-The Brčko District Supervisor and OHR continued to promote sustainable reforms and advance Brčko District toward completing the Final Award.
+The Brčko District Supervisor and the Office of the High Representative continued to promote sustainable reforms and advance Brčko District towards completing the Final Award.

-The Brčko District authorities focused on the practical implementation of the reform legislation adopted in the previous period, including the timely preparation and adoption of the District Budget for 2023.
-Authorities continued to improve fiscal discipline, transparency, and responsibility in spending, including allocating a certain percentage of the annual budget for capital projects, infrastructure development, and public services advancement.
+The Brčko District authorities focused on the practical implementation of the reform legislation adopted in the previous period, including the timely preparation and adoption of the District budget for 2023.
+Authorities continued to improve fiscal discipline, transparency and responsibility in spending, including allocating a certain percentage of the annual budget for capital projects, infrastructure development and advancement of public services.

-At the request of Brčko District, the Supervisor issued a letter with legal effect, which was the first such letter in thirteen years.
-It resolved discrepancies in applying entity legislation related to insurance companies in the District.
+At the request of Brčko District, the Supervisor issued a letter with legal effect, which was the first such letter in 13 years.
+It resolved discrepancies in applying entity legislation relating to insurance companies in the District.

-To enhance quality public services and strengthen anti-corruption measures, the Anti-Corruption Office finalized the draft of a new Law Establishing an Anti-Corruption Office, with expertise from OHR’s legal department and the Bureau of International Narcotics and Law Enforcement Affairs (INL) Office at the US Embassy.
+To enhance quality public services and strengthen anti-corruption measures, the Anti-Corruption Office finalized the draft of a new law establishing an anti-corruption office, with expertise from the legal department of the Office of the High Representative and the Bureau of International Narcotics and Law Enforcement Affairs Office at the Embassy of the United States of America.
 The new law will enable the Office to control reported cases of possible corruption and provide a clear course of action if such reports are substantiated through cooperation with law enforcement institutions.